 Reporting a Criminal Charge to the Psychology Board

-Psychology professionals who currently hold a valid license with the Arizona Board of Psychologist Examiners or pending applicants must notify the Board of any criminal charge that may affect patient safety within 10 business days.
-Learn what crimes an individual must report and the potential discipline that can come with it.
+Psychology professionals who hold a valid license with the Arizona Board of Psychologist Examiners, or pending applicants, must notify the Board of any criminal charge that may affect patient safety within ten business days.
+Ask us what crimes an individual must report and the potential discipline that can come with it.

 Psychologist Administrative Appeal and Hearing

 Any licensee may request an appeal of an Arizona Psychology Board disciplinary action.
 However, Board appeals are not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
 This is because this Board oversees their own hearings.
 Furthermore, in some circumstances, a case is sent automatically to hearing.